-- 1. Construction of an approximate 8,800 square foot pre-engineered building consisting of eight (8) vehicle storage garage bays. - 2.
-All site work, paving, lighting, generator removal, generator installation, relocating propane tanks, floor slab and foundation removal, maintaining facility operation areas, power utility services and site utilities.
+- 1. Construction of an approximate 6,600 square foot pre-engineered building consisting of six (6) equipment storage garage bays. - 2.
+All site work, paved parking and facility operation areas, generator, power utility services and site utilities.

-The work also includes all building structure, mechanical, electrical, and plumbing, as well as all other work incidental thereto in accordance with the Plans and Specifications.
+The work includes all building structure, mechanical, electrical, and plumbing, as well as all site work, grading, pavement, lighting, utilities, and all other work incidental thereto in accordance with the Plans and Specifications.

-Plans and Contract Documents may be examined by prospective Bidders weekdays between 8:00 a.m. and 4:30 p.m. at the office of the Maine Turnpike Authority, 2360 Congress Street, Portland, Maine.
-The Plans and Contract Documents may be obtained from the Authority upon payment of One Hundred Fifty Dollars and Zero Cents (\$150.00) for each set, which payment will not be returned.
+Plans and Contract Documents may be examined by prospective Bidders weekdays between 8:00 a.m. and 4:30 p.m. at the office of the Maine Turnpike Authority, 2360 Congress St., Portland, ME 04102.
+The Plans and Contract Documents may be obtained on or after March 28, 2023 from the Authority upon payment of One Hundred Fifty Dollars and Zero Cents (\$150.00) Dollars for each set, which payment will not be returned.
 Checks shall be made payable to: Maine Turnpike Authority.
-The Plans and Contract Documents may also be downloaded from a link on our website at http://www.maineturnpike.com/projects/Construction-Contracts.aspx.